Admissible pairs and $p$-adic Hodge structures II: The bi-analytic Ax-Lindemann theorem: Introduction

 \subsection{Acknowledgements}

 During the preparation of this work, Sean Howe was supported by the NSF through grants DMS-1704005 and DMS-2201112, by an AMS-Simons travel grant, and as a visitor at the 2023 Hausdorff Trimester on The Arithmetic of the Langlands Program supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy – EXC-2047/1 – 390685813.
 Christian Klevdal was supported by Samsung Science and Technology Foundation under Project Number SSTF-BA2001-02, and by NSF grant DMS-1840190.
-We would like to thank Laurent Fargues, Ian Gleason, Pol van Hoften, Fran\c{c}ois Loeser, Jackson Morrow, Marc-Hubert Nicole, and Giovanni Rosso for helpful conversations.
+We thank Banff International Research Station for providing excellent working conditions during revisions and the preparation of \cref{s.other-ax-lindemann}.
+We thank Laurent Fargues, Ian Gleason, Pol van Hoften, Fran\c{c}ois Loeser, Jackson Morrow, Marc-Hubert Nicole, and Giovanni Rosso for helpful conversations, and Haohao Liu for pointing out an omission in the original proof of \cref{prop:hodge-exceptional-countable-union}.
+We thank an anonymous referee for a careful reading and detailed feedback.